Pop Will Eat Itself: Early years: 1981–1988

 An early permutation of the band formed in 1981 under the name From Eden.
 Members included Clint Mansell, Adam Mole, Chris Fradgley, Malcolm Treece and Miles Hunt (Treece and Hunt went on to form The Wonder Stuff).
-From Eden recruited Graham Crabb from ‘Kit-Form Colossus’ to replace Hunt on drums before splitting up.
+From Eden recruited Graham Crabb from 'Kit-Form Colossus' to replace Hunt on drums before splitting up.

 Crabb, Mole and Mansell recruited Richard March and changed their band name to Wild and Wandering (known locally as Blind and Blundering because they always performed in an intoxicated state).
 The name came from a Wasted Youth album under which one E.P. was released (2,000 Light Ales from Home on Iguana Records) before eventually becoming Pop Will Eat Itself in 1986.
 The new name was taken from a quotation in an NME article on Jamie Wednesday by David Quantick.

 First single: "Poppies Say Grrr!" and tour

-In 1986, the band released the "Poppies Say Grrr!" single, which became Single of the Week in the NME and playlisted by Janice Long on BBC Radio 1.
+In 1986, the band released the "Poppies Say Grrr!" single, which became Single of the Week in the NME, and played by Janice Long on BBC Radio 1 and in the Midlands by John Slater on BRMB.
 The single was sold in a brown paper bag and was made available for sale at Martin Newsagents in Stourbridge High Street as well as from the home of one of the band.

 With their new-found popularity, the band set off on a six-week tour of Europe, often encountering hostility at the set length being less than half an hour, even though this comprised around 16 tracks: all the band had.

 Influences

-During this time the band was listening to more hip hop (Run DMC, Public Enemy and The Beastie Boys) as well as music from a new emerging movement of sample-heavy dance records (The Justified Ancients of Mu-Mu, MARRS, S'Express and Bomb The Bass).
+During this time the band was listening to more hip hop (Run DMC, Public Enemy and the Beastie Boys) as well as music from a new emerging movement of sample-heavy dance records (The Justified Ancients of Mu-Mu, MARRS, S'Express and Bomb the Bass).

-After hearing Robert Gordon's remix of their cover of Sigue Sigue Sputnik's "Love Missile F1-11" and Age Of Chance's mini-LP Crush Collision (also engineered by Gordon), the band glimpsed their future as hip-hop/dance/rock music pioneers and decided to record their debut album Box Frenzy with Robert at Sheffield's FON studios in June/July 1987.
-It was here the band met The Designers Republic, which was to be the start of a very successful partnership.
+After hearing Robert Gordon's remix of their cover of Sigue Sigue Sputnik's "Love Missile F1-11" and Age of Chance's mini-LP Crush Collision (also engineered by Gordon), the band glimpsed their future as hip-hop/dance/rock music pioneers and decided to record their debut album Box Frenzy with Gordon at Sheffield's FON studios in June/July 1987.
+It was here the band met The Designers Republic, which was to be the start of a successful partnership.
 The album came out on manager Craig Jennings' Chapter 22 label.
-'CJ' still manages the band to the present day, along with the roster at Jennings' firm, Raw Power Management.
+'CJ' still manages the band to the present day, along with the roster at his firm, Raw Power Management.